mrspeaker/jpgcrunk/README.md

 ## How to use

 Drag an image into the "drag n drop" area.
-Mess around with the sliders.
+Mess around with the sliders or press the "rnd" button.
+When you see something vaguely interesting, try variations with the "next/prev" buttons.

 The sliders set some properties of the random number generator.
 Pressing the "next" button will generate crunks with those properties.
-If you see a crunk you like, but was spamming the "next" button, you can hit "prev" to go back.

 You can also crunk slide-show style with the RUN button.

-The "rnd" button will give a random seed value and random slider settings.
-If you have the same slider values, and seed, you'll always get the same images.

 If you see something you like, either right-click and save it, or hit "make png" to add it to your preview list.

 ## Parameters

-Quality:
+Quality: The jpg quality.
-Crunk:
+Crunk: Crunkiness.
-Skew:
+Skew: Straightens-up (or skews) to account for data lost to the crunk.
-Mash:
+Mash: Distant cousin of Crunk.
-Start %:
-End %:
-RUN Speed:
-Seed:
+Start %: When to start crunking (leaves start of pic uncrunked) End %: When to stop crunking (no more chance of new crunks towards end of pic) RUN Speed: slideshow time - becareful with big images, takes a while to process
+Seed: Having the same seed and parameter values will always return the same image.

 ## Only jpgs?!